col1107/DeathBan/README.md

 --
 		* Hardcore Mode
 			Ban players when they die.

+		* Ban for PVP only
+			Ability to change whether players are banned only for being killed by a player

+		* System based off of a set number of lives
+			Set the number of lives a player will get when they join the server.
+			When they die, they lose lives, and when their lives hit 0, they are banned.

 		* Configurable ban length
 			Choose how long they are banned for.
 Time is in minutes.